-St Stephens Community Academy is aware that for many young people the distinction between the online world and other aspects of life is less marked than for some adults.
-Young people often operate very freely in the online world.
 St Stephens Community Academy is aware of the increasing time that children spend using technology within in children's home lives and through curriculum.
-St Stephens have timetabled lessons throughout the year to support them in distinguishing between different types of online content and making well-founded decisions through the use of our online safety resources.
+We have timetabled lessons throughout the year to support them in distinguishing between different types of online content and making well-founded decisions through the use of our online safety resources.

-St Stephens Community Academy will teach the Relationship curriculum through weekly timetabled lessons based on the Capability Wisdom resource and in combination with Cornwall PSHE scheme of learning and PSHE Association.
+St Stephens Community Academy will teach the Relationship curriculum through timetabled lessons using the Capability Wisdom resource in combination with the PSHE scheme of learning SCARF.

 Teachers and children choose together which element of the Capability and Wisdom resource they would like to focus on as a class.
 This is then added to the whole school overview planning, each new learning concept.